Please be aware:

 The smaller 50 ml bottles are packaged in individual boxes and did not have any leaking issues.

 Here is the deal with this product.
-Neither the Glass or the Trim stuff is life-changing.
+This stuff is not life-changing.
 Know that this product is really good, but don't expect water shooting off the surface or some insane transformative properties.

 It also won't do well if you are really hard on your windshield.
 Using your wiper blades dry or constantly overusing them will wear this down much quicker.
 Michele only gets a few months out of it before I need to reapply, but application is easy enough to do.